archilogic-com/support-ticket-management/README.md

 Tickets in a collection in the client side, and when there is any change to that collection, we push the new updated data to the corresponding space.

-In order to keep business logic clean we decoupled it into a reducer: `src\reducers\bookings.ts`
+In order to keep business logic clean we decoupled it into a reducer: `src\reducers\tickets.ts`

 ```javascript
 export const resolveTicket = (ticket: Ticket, tickets: Ticket[]) => (dispatch: any) => {